 Max.
 Elevation: 1750m, Namobuddha

-Dhulikhel Namobuddha Panauti trek is another short 2 days trek from Kathmandu.
+Dhulikhel Namobuddha Panauti trek is among popular 2 days treks in Nepal that starts from Kathmandu.
 This trek is also called trek for monastery and temples.
-Dhulikhel is a small Newari town with old houses and temples
+Dhulikhel is a small Newari town with old houses and temples.

-It is 30km away from Kathmandu through the Araniko highway.
+Dhulikhel is about 30 kilometers away from Kathmandu through the Araniko highway.
 Dhulikhel is a hill station to see the beautiful snow-peaked Himalaya.
 The local people of Nepal often spend their weekend there to stay away from the hustle and bustle of Kathmandu city life.

 And on the next day, you will trek down to Panauti 1340m which takes about 3 hours.
 Here you will get to witness the Newari people and their culture.
 Panauti is a small town filled with temples and religious buildings.

-The biggest temple is the 3 storey temple named Indreshwar Mahadev which stands tall at the middle of a courtyard paved with brick.
+The biggest temple is the 3 storeys temple named Indreshwar Mahadev which stands tall at the middle of a courtyard paved with brick.

 After exploring the town for a bit you will drive back for 1.5 or 2 hrs to reach Kathmandu from Panauti.